Check out our review of The Muse to learn how it can help with your job search.

 - What does The Muse do?

 - Alternatives to The Muse

 - How does The Muse compare to Pathrise?

 What does The Muse do?

 The Muse is an aggregation of resources relating to career growth and advancement.
 They have a robust blog with articles for people who are looking for help in any aspect of their career, from job-seeking through hiring, firing, and leadership.
-Their posts are pretty generally focused, though they provide examples and templates.
+Their posts are typically pretty general, though they provide examples and templates.

 They also have career coaches that vary in expertise and price.
-Based on what you need help with, you can choose a career coach service and then either a mentor, coach, or master, which correlates with price.
+You can choose a career coach service based on what you need.
+Then, you choose either a mentor, coach, or master, which correlates with experience level.
 The more experienced coaches are more expensive.
 Users also receive more benefits and touchpoints when they pay more.
 Career coaches can help with resume and LinkedIn updates, cover letters, negotiation, management training, networking, leadership, and more.

 Who is The Muse for?

 With resources for all types of career questions, almost anyone can benefit from the articles on The Muse.
 That being said, most of their content is fairly general.
 So, people who are looking for technical roles like software engineering, product management, product design, and data science might not find it as helpful.
 In addition, a lot of their resources are directed towards people who have been working for a bit and are trying to advance their career or transition directions.